 - 1 bay leaf

-- Pre-heat oven to 400°F and grease 6, 6-oz. ramekins.
+- Pre-heat oven to 400°F and place 6, 8-ounce ramekins on a baking sheet for later (you can grease if desired, but I don't find it necessary).
 Remove puff pastry from freezer and let thaw while preparing the filling.

-- Melt butter and heat olive oil in a dutch oven or large stockpot over medium-high heat.
+- In a large Dutch oven or stockpot, heat butter and heat olive oil over medium-high heat.
 Add onion and diced potato; cook for 3-4 minutes.
 Add garlic and mushroom.
 Let cook for another 3-4 minutes until fragrant.
 Stir in red pepper flake, thyme, rosemary, salt, and pepper.

 - Whisk in flour, continue stirring for 1-2 minutes.
 Whisk in vegetable stock until flour is mixed in thoroughly; add bay leaf.
-Slowly boil for approximately 8 minutes.
-Add frozen corn, peas, and carrots.
-Boil for an additional 2 minutes.
+Simmer the mixture for approximately 8 minutes.
+Add frozen vegetables and simmer for an additional 2 minutes.
 Remember to taste test for salt and pepper levels (or herbs if you want more!).
-Remove bay leaf.
+Remove bay leaf before transferring the filling.

 - Prepare egg wash by whisking together egg and water.
 Fill ramekins with pot pie filling, filling about 3/4ths of the way full, leaving some room for expansion during baking.

 - Using a sharp knife or pizza cutter, cut each puff pastry sheets into four squares.
 Score the tops by making two small cuts so air can escape.
 Place each square on top of each ramekin, pressing down and folding the edges over the ramekin.
 Brush the tops with egg wash and sprinkle flakey sea salt if desired.